-Although, writing as a woman, I have directed this article toward wives, I fully believe that every one of these suggestions should go both ways.
+Writing as a woman, I have directed this article toward wives, but I fully believe that every one of these suggestions should go both ways.
 And in a healthy marriage, they will.

 Although each of these habits and character traits are important for building a marriage that lasts, I know my list is not exhaustive.
 Which habits have helped you have a happy marriage?
 What qualities would you add to this list?

 Want more tried and true marriage tips?
 Check out my book, Love Your Husband, Love Yourself.
 It’s a game changer!